How to invest in buy altcoins on eToro

 Start Now

-For decades, investors have stuck to the tried-and-true strategy of building their wealth from things such as shares, commodities, property, term deposits and high interest savings accounts.
+For decades, investors have stuck to the tried-and-tested strategy of building their wealth from things such as shares, commodities, property, term deposits and high interest savings accounts.

-But with the rapid — and disruptive — rise of blockchain technology and Bitcoin over the past decade, there’s a new player in town: cryptoassets.
-It’s made huge headlines, soared and plummeted in value, and ultimately brought a new audience to the investment world.
+However, with the rapid — and disruptive — rise of blockchain technology and Bitcoin over the past decade, there’s a new player in town: cryptoassets.
+They have made huge headlines, soared and plummeted in value, and ultimately brought a new audience to the investment world.

 What are altcoins?

-Additionally, altcoins often have different market values and levels of popularity compared to Bitcoin, making them more or less appealing to investors depending on their goals and strategies.
+Additionally, altcoins often have different market values and levels of popularity from Bitcoin, making them more or less appealing to investors depending on their goals and strategies.

-Overall, altcoins are an important part of the cryptocurrency landscape, offering various options and opportunities for investors and users.
-Whether you are new to the world of crypto or an experienced trader, learning about altcoins and how they differ from Bitcoin can help you make informed decisions and maximise your potential returns.
+Overall, altcoins are an important part of the crypto landscape, offering various options and opportunities for investors and users.
+Whether you are new to the world of crypto or an experienced trader, learning about altcoins and how they differ from Bitcoin can help you make informed decisions and diversify your investment strategy.

-Well, there are a few different reasons.
-For one, there is a high cost barrier of entry to Bitcoin, at least if you want to own a ‘whole’ coin.
-At one stage during 2021, the value of a single Bitcoin exceeded AU$84,000.
+Altcoins are becoming popular for a few different reasons, but particularly because there is a high cost barrier of entry to Bitcoin, at least if you want to own a ‘whole’ coin.
+As of March 2025, the value of a single Bitcoin has exceeded AU$130,195.

-For those with an aggressive trading strategy, the high volatility and low value of some cryptocurrencies can be just as attractive as investing in microcap penny stocks on the ASX.
+For those with an aggressive trading strategy, the high volatility and low value of some cryptos can be just as attractive as investing in microcap penny stocks on the ASX.

 Can you purchase altcoins in AUD?